OnionLinker/onion-links/README.md

 Onion Links 2023 - Fresh list of working onions for Dark Web exploration
 ================
-This list was originally taken from [hidden-wiki.cc](https://hidden-wiki.cc), all credit goes to it's original author.
+This "Hidden Wiki"-style list was originally taken from [hidden-wiki.cc](https://hidden-wiki.cc), all credit goes to it's original author.
 If you liked the resource and want me to continue adding more links, please consider starring:star:  the repo.

 Disclaimer: Please acknowledge that all the information posted in this list is published for research purposes only.